ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 The objective of this series of posts is to develop some basic group theory in the context of **TypeScript**.
 We will make heavy use of [generics](https://typescriptlang.org/docs/handbook/2/generics.html) and [generic classes](https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-classes) in particular.
 It turns out that they fit quite well to model mathematical structures.

-The definition of a group requires the notion of a _set_, which is (roughly) a collection of mathematical things (numbers, functions, geometric objects, other sets, ...).
+The definition of a group requires the notion of a _set_, which is (roughly) a collection of mathematical things, such as numbers, functions, geometric objects, and other sets.
 It turns out that sets can be mentally mapped to _types_ in TypeScript.
 Please check out the following blog posts explaining the analogy between sets and types in detail.

 -   Vladimir Klepov, [Making sense of TypeScript using set theory](https://blog.thoughtspile.tech/2023/01/23/typescript-sets/)
 -   Iván Ovejero, [TypeScript and Set Theory](https://ivov.dev/notes/typescript-and-set-theory)

 In the following, I will make use of this analogy all the time.
 Also, functions in mathematics are nothing but [pure functions](https://en.wikipedia.org/wiki/Pure_function) in programming.

-All of the code can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript).
+All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript).

 ## What is a group?